-Such a strategy is usually pursued by large companies because of the enormous investment needs.
-General Electric and Toyota are good example of companies pursuing such a strategy, having made massive investments in building up research, manufacturing and marketing departments in the countries in which they operate.
+Large companies usually pursue such a strategy because of the enormous investment needs.
+General Electric and Toyota are good examples of companies pursuing such a strategy, having made massive investments in building up research, manufacturing, and marketing departments in the countries in which they operate.
 Unilever is also a good example.

 In order to select a suitable international business strategy, a company must evaluate its capabilities and the market it plans to enter.
 Companies that want to focus their business internationally can also choose one or more of these strategies.
 Thus, for example, a company can start with an international strategy.
 However, according to a market assessment, it can switch to a different strategy if it feels that it will achieve better results.

 Visit International Business for more details.